top of page

 Moffe dipped a waterskin into a trickle of water carried by a hollowed-out bamboo stem from beyond the clearing.
 He lifted the leather pouch to his lips, and after a long sigh, he handed it to Cora.
 “Try this.”

 Cora hesitated but sipped, and her eyes widened as refreshment flooded her body, expunging all aches and stresses as it flowed.
-“What is this?”
+“What is it?”

-The reeve smiled and passed the waterskin to Dehrian.
-“We call it ‘riffle water.’
+The warden smiled and passed the waterskin to Dehrian.
+“We call it riffle water.
 Blessed water, you might say, free of impurities even though it’s runoff.
 We are just outside the Sacred Circle, where this water comes from.
 Not only is the water blessed here, but we are safe from danger.”

 Cora scanned the trees.
 “Danger?”